Raising Clarrie Hall Dam

 Obviously I am aware that what I am about to ask here will in no way be a priority for the Council for this project and my expectation is that the answer will be that it is not on the radar at all.
 But...is there any opportunity here at all to build or allow to be built public use nature trails?
 What I have in mind here is a trail that skirts the entire circumference of the dam.
 This area is a fantastic natural resource and I believe it should be made available in ways for the community to enjoy.
 For example, the Hinze dam just up the road has a number of mountain bike trails that are free to enjoy.
 Thanks for your time.

-Warwick asked about 4 years ago
+Warwick asked over 4 years ago

 Council is to develop a master plan for the catchment lands in Council ownership.
 The primary purpose of the catchment is to maintain water quality in the dam.
 Notwithstanding there are a range of activities that could be undertaken in the catchment that would not impact on water quality.
 These include things like walking trails/nature walks.